gitter-badger/smartdocs/README.rst

 .. |Gitter| image:: https://badges.gitter.im/ethereum/homestead-guide.svg
    :target: https://gitter.im/ethereum/homestead-guide?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge

-The Ethereum Homestead Guide is the reference documentation accompanying the Homestead release of the Ethereum project.
+The SmartCash Homestead Guide is the reference documentation accompanying the Homestead release of the SmartCash project.

-`Hosted on ReadTheDocs`_
+`Hosted on ReadTheDocs`

 HOW YOU CAN HELP
 ================================================================================